Methods (brat)

 method.

-This is an attribute and not a method like the rest of the functions on this page.
+This method is not callable like the rest of the functions on this page.
 This means it is called without parentheses

 Example